-With the increase of weather-related catastrophes and natural disasters, along with the impact of COVID-19, the commercial insurance market is seeing a significant rise in rates for the first time in decades.
+With the increase of weather-related catastrophes and natural disasters, along with the impact of COVID-19, the commercial insurance market is seeing a significant rise in rates.
 This hardening of the commercial insurance market is putting pressure on carriers and therefore businesses are seeing consistent increases in renewal premiums and a tightening of underwriting guidelines and coverage offerings.
 There are several ways your organization and customers can mitigate premium increases.
-Join our CBIZ Insurance Services leadership team to learn more about the current insurance market conditions, how to use tangible asset data to negotiate the right coverage at the best possible rates and get recommendations for your organization to consider moving forward.
-Access our on-demand webinar here (and feel free to share this link with your business clients).

 - Have there been substantial changes in your operations or business practices?